 Crazy Strain Names Do Have Meaning

 Romancers of Mary Jane are a dazzlingly creative bunch.
-As such, the enthusiast community has collected and cultivated a dazzling variety of various strains over the years.
+As such, the enthusiast community has collected and cultivated a dazzling variety of strains over the years.

-Does Tropicana Cookies really taste like an exotically tropical cookie?
+Do Tropicana Cookies really taste like an exotically tropical cookie?
 Yeah, it does.
 Does Purple Punch smell and taste like grapes?
 Yes, it should.
 Does Pot Roast really remind one of a slow-cooked chunk of meat?
 In some ways, if you really look for it, yes.

 Cannabis strain nomenclature is based on a mix of parent genetics and plant properties.
-Tropicana Cookies is a cross of Tangie (where the fruit comes from) and Girl Scout Cookies (where the sweat breadiness comes from).
+Tropicana Cookies is a cross of Tangie (where the fruit comes from) and Girl Scout Cookies (where the sweet breadiness comes from).

-On the other hand, Green Crack is the product of a Skunk #1 and unknown indica strain and is thus named more for its intense sativa effects than for its parents.
+On the other hand, Green Crack is the product of a Skunk #1 and an unknown indica strain and is thus named more for its intense sativa effects than for its parents.

 Weed that’s more energetic or stimulating will often be compared to fuel and other chemical smells, drawing parallels between the chemically explosive nature of its terpene profile with that of gasoline, diesel, or glue (this is the pungent smell Karen’s like complaining about so much).